zwave-js/zwave-js-ui/docs/usage/nodes-management.md

-# Nodes Management
+# Managing Nodes

-Nodes can be managed from the Control Pannel page by clicking on `MANAGE NODES` button under `Actions` section.
+Nodes can be managed from the Control Panel page by clicking on `MANAGE NODES` button under `Actions` section.
 This will open the **Node Manager** dialog

 ![Nodes Manager](../_images/nodes_manager.png)